ysimonson/node-bus/README.md

 node-bus is a project where the goal is to provide a really simple facility for pubsub-style eventing between clients and between clients and the browser.

-The bus framework includes a client-side javascript tool which handles all of the long-polling COMET requests to make the developer's job as easy as possible.
+The bus framework includes a client-side javascript tool which handles all of the COMET requests to make the developer's job as easy as possible. (automatically degrades from WebSockets to long polling)

 Running the Test Server
 =======================